josh-works/josh-works.github.io/_posts/2024-05-03-continuous-blood-glucose-monitor.md

 > But my body needs...

 Great, this is for me, not for you.
-I still think I'm right, and I can be obnoxious about it, but at least now I can just give you a web page instead of sputtering at about books and "just because it's dominant doesn't mean it's right" theories of human health.
+I still think I'm right, and I can be obnoxious about it, but at least now I can just give you a web page instead of sputtering at you about books and "just because it's dominant doesn't mean it's right" theories of human health.
+And colonialism, and white supremacy.

 ## Misc Resources